RafaelMalgor/MassTransitFilterErrorRepro/README.md

 The commits are tagged with 'working' and 'not-working' to easily switch between the two states.
 The project is quite small and all is done in memory.

+Apart from the information logged, there is a Fault consumer to help understand the two cases (when the filter works, the Fault consumer doesn't run, when the filter doesn't work the Fault consumer runs).

 ## Why?
 This is a demo of the error.
 On my project I don't want to just silently fail, I want the filter to do a couple of things before re-throwing the error, and potentially swallow it silently on some special cases.